honeycombio/workshop-advanced-instrumentation/01-manual/README.md

 Go requires to explicitly pass context for manual instrumentation.
 Span context is stored in the general context as a value.
 You can get access to the current span from that context with `trace.SpanFromContext(ctx)`.

+## Node
+Auto-instrumentation for a Node service requires code to be added to the service's startup.
+This can be done by requiring / importing a file first.
+The easiest way to do this is with the -r command.
+Once added, spans will be emitted for instrumented frameworks (ie: expressjs).
+Traces emitted can be extending with additional attributes to existing spans and/or new spans.

+Node requires to explicitly pass context for manual instrumentation.
+Span context is stored in the general context as a value.
+You can get access to the current span from that context with `let activeSpan = trace.getSpan(api.context.active());`.